 Pici are a traditional pasta from Tuscany, where I was born and raised.
 They are thick like Udon noodles but made with semolina, flour, and water just like other pasta shapes.
 If you double the recipe, making it for 4 people, I suggest adding 1 egg yolk to the pasta dough, to make it stretchier.

-Pici Cacio e Pepe is very common is Tuscany and it’s one of my favorite dish.
-Pici are so thick and rustic and coated with the delicious creamy cheese are just heavenly.
-Another great traditional Tuscan recipe with Pici pasta is Pici all’Aglione, a spicy garlic tomato sauce.
+Pici Cacio e Pepe is very common in Tuscany and it's one of my favorite dishes.
+Pici pasta are so thick and rustic and coated with the delicious creamy cheese are just heavenly.
+Another great traditional Tuscan recipe with Pici pasta is Pici all'Aglione, a spicy garlic tomato sauce.

 The traditional Roman recipe, however, is with Tonnarelli pasta.
 Tonnarelli has a thickness halfway between Pici and Spaghetti.
 Although, the most common practice around Italy is to make Cacio e Pepe simply with Spaghetti pasta, but the thicker the better!

 How to make authentic Cacio e Pepe

 This dish is apparently very easy to make.
 The only ingredients are cheese, black pepper, and pasta, what can go wrong?
 Actually many things can go wrong.

-One of the biggest mistake people do (and with people I include myself as well) is to keep the pan on the heat after you added the cheese to the pasta.
-If you cook the cheese, it will separate so you’ll end up with watery pasta and a thick cheese paste glued to the pan.
+One of the biggest mistakes people do (and with people I include myself as well) is to keep the pan on the heat after you added the cheese to the pasta.
+If you cook the cheese, it will separate so you'll end up with watery pasta and a thick cheese paste glued to the pan.

-Another consideration to make is about the salt.
+Another consideration to make is about salt.
 Pecorino cheese is quite salty so make sure you taste it and regulate the saltness of the pasta water accordingly.
 Or regulate the cheese intensity by mixing in Parmigiano cheese which is less salty.